Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Craig Siegenthaler - Credit Suisse Securities (USA) LLC

 Hi.
-I was just looking for an update on fee pressure and can you talk about if any of your Affiliates have reduced prices in some of their larger products?
-And also, when they're launching newer products, are the fees today generally lower than they were five years ago in similar products?
+I was just looking for an update on fee pressure and can you talk about, if any of your Affiliates have reduced prices in some of their larger products?
+And also, when they're launching newer products, are the fees today generally lower than they were five years ago on similar products?

-And then also when you're going into a new platform or big relationship, what type of fee concessions could be offered in that?
-And I know like there's a lot of different scenarios there, but I'm just looking for kind of high-level kind of general data point here.
+And then also, when you're going into a new platform or big relationship, what type of fee concessions could be offered in that?
+And I know like, there's a lot of different scenarios there, but I'm just looking for kind of high-level, kind of general data points here.

 Sean M. Healey - Affiliated Managers Group, Inc.